 3. The ML repository sends the generated information in the FL member registration response message to the candidate FL member.

+The procedure for AIMLE client to register to ML repository as FL member is introduced in clause 8.7.2.2.